bergmichl/weekly-app/readme.md

 # Possible future implementations:

-* Change name to a more appropriate one like "Dankbarkeitsritual"
+* Change name to a more appropriate one like "Dankbarkeitsritual" or "daily-app"

 * There should be a random reminder of some past notes every once in a while.